Baxi E133 fault code showing on boiler

 Reset knob on the left

-Baxi E133 Won’t Reset
+Baxi E133 won’t reset

 If your E133 error won’t reset, this means you have a problem that needs to be fixed before trying to reset it again.
+When the ignition has gone to lockout it won’t reset until the cause of the E133 error is fixed.

+If you have fixed a gas supply issue and it still won’t reset, this could mean there is air in the gas pipe.
 You should try resetting it a few times to get the gas into the boiler and to get rid of the E133 error code.

-Baxi boiler heating
+Baxi boiler guides

 Conclusion